Netcracker/qubership-envgene-instance/.github/docs/troubleshooting-matrix-errors.md

 - **Cause**: The `env_matrix` output is completely empty (null or "")
 - **Location**: Same as above

+> **Note**: Matrix conditions have been removed from job conditions.
+Jobs now run based on their specific logic rather than matrix availability.

 ## 🔍 Debugging Steps

 ### 1. Check the First Job Logs